vechain/vechain-sdk-js/docs/thor-client.md

 ```

-In this example, the code initializes a Thorest client for the VechainThor testnet network and utilizes the `getNodes` method to retrieve information about connected peers.
+In this example, the code initializes a Thor client for the VechainThor testnet network and utilizes the `getNodes` method to retrieve information about connected peers.

  - getNodes(): Promise<ConnectedPeer | null>